Grace1-g/HackBio-Week2-task/README.md

    grep -Eo 'A|T|G|C' DNA.fa | sort | uniq -c | awk '{print $2": "$1}'

-Then, the softwares to be used were downloaded.
-The softwares are
+## Then, the softwares to be used were downloaded.
+The softwares are:

 1. fastp
-2. fastqcfastqc
+2. fastqc
 3. bwa
 4. samtools

 This was done by using the following command

-##sudo apt-get install software
+    sudo apt-get install software

 The datasets to be worked on were downloaded using 'wget' which was downloaded using

-##sudo apt-get install wget
+    sudo apt-get install wget

 The following command was used to download the datasets

-##wget datasetlink
+    wget datasetlink